Are you curious about what goes into making your dog’s favorite food? Dog food has come a long way from being table scraps or leftovers.

 This involves washing the equipment with soap and water and then using special sanitizing agents to kill any bacteria or other contaminants that may be lurking.
 This prevents foodborne illnesses and ensures that the food is safe to eat.

 Mixing is the first practical step in wet dog food making.
 Ingredients are put into a big mixer and blended for a homogeneous mixture.

 Think of it as making a cake batter but with meat, vegetables, and grains instead of flour and sugar.

 So if you’ve ever tried eating a chunky soup, you know it can be hard to get all the bits and pieces in one bite.
-The same goes for our dog when it comes to eating dog food.
+The same goes for our dogs when it comes to eating dog food.
 That’s why some dog foods are ground.
 It’s like making a dog food smoothie by blending larger chunks of meat or vegetables into smaller pieces.

 This makes it easier for dogs to eat and digest the food.
-Plus, it gives the food a more consistent texture throughout.

 Mixing with Supplements (optional)